Certified Community Action Professional

 2018 is the 25th Anniversary of the Certified Community Action Professional program (CCAP).

-To honor thousands of colleagues who have earned their certifications, we have compiled a video from across the nation.
+To honor hundreds of colleagues who have earned their certifications, we have compiled a video from across the nation.
 Please check out what these CCAPs have to say about the program.

 Who is Certification For?